viur-framework/flare/docs/html5.md

 The document's body and head can directly be accessed by the static widgets `html5.Head()` and `html5.Body()`.

-All these widgets are inheriting from an abstract widget wrapper class called `html5.Widget`. `html5.Widget` is the overall superclass which contains most of the functions used when working with DOM elements.
+All these widgets are inheriting from an abstract widget wrapper called `html5.Widget`. `html5.Widget` is the overall superclass which contains most of the functions used when working with DOM elements.
 Therefore, all widgets are usually handled the same way, except leaf-type widgets, which may not contain any children.

 ## First steps